Template Literals are a special syntax for defining text strings in JavaScript, which provide several powerful advantages over traditional ones.

 function translator(literals, ...values) {

-// Logic to translate and format strings
+// Logic for translating and formatting strings

 return literals[0] + values.join('') + literals[1];